manuelbickel/textility/README.md

 # textility
 Collection of miscellaneous text utilities (helper, auxiliary, etc. functions) for text processing or text mining.
-Mainly wrapper functions using already established packages that emerged from my personal use.
+Mainly wrapper functions that have emerged from my personal use that are based on already established packages.

 Dependencies, etc. are not sorted out or declared very well at the moment.
 Will be updated.